aimms/user-guide/aimms-ide/Aimms/Options/Project/Appearance/Appearance_Number_Decimal_Sepa.rst

-    *	Period
+    *	Period (0.1234)
-    *	Comma
+    *	Comma (0,1234)
     *	Use regional settings of Windows

-When this option is set to "Use regional settings of Windows", then the format of numbers is determined depending on the "Decimal symbol" setting, which is a setting that can be found in the "Number" tag of the "Regional settings" in the "Windows Control Panel".
+When this option is set to 'Use regional settings of Windows', then the format of numbers is determined depending on the "Decimal symbol" setting, which is a setting that can be found in the "Number" tag of the "Regional settings" in the "Windows Control Panel".